Diving sites

 📏 Depth & Topography

-A landscape of volcanic rocks, corals and small crevices offering hiding places for marine fauna.
+Volcanic rock formations, corals, and small crevices offering hiding places for marine life.

-This site is named for its more "peaceful" underwater atmosphere and rich in compact life, perfect for observing families of fish, turtles and small species.
+This site is named for its more "peaceful" underwater atmosphere and rich, compact life, perfect for observing families of fish, turtles, and small species.

 Ancla